kawalpreet-kour/MY-DOC/Shared Library-Terraform-Wrapper-Code /CI-CD/Documentation/README.md

 ## What is the Shared Library?

-The **Shared Library** is a set of scripts, functions, and helper utilities that encapsulate common Terraform operations, such as:
+The **Shared Library** is a set of scripts and functions that handle common Terraform tasks like initializing, validating, planning, applying, and destroying resources.
+It is used by multiple Terraform wrapper scripts to ensure a consistent CI/CD process.

-- Initialization (`init`)
-- Validation (`validate`)
-- Planning (`plan`)
-- Applying changes (`apply`)
-- Destroying resources (`destroy`)

-It is designed to be called from multiple Terraform wrapper scripts across different repositories, ensuring consistency in CI/CD execution.

 ---